leeboardtools/mimon/UIDesignNotes.md

         - When transaction finishes editing, old values are displayed momentarily then the new ones appear.

+        - Reminder transaction with no value appears as 0 for both columns.

+        - Editing date loses focus

+        - Support +/- keys in date editor

     - Accounts List/Priced Items List
         - Option to flatten hierarchy